reetmitra/tp/docs/UserGuide.md

 title: User Guide
 ---

-NUSContacts is a **desktop app for NUS Students to manage their academic contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+NUSContacts is a **desktop app designed for NUS Students, offering a streamlined way to manage their academic contacts with ease.**
+Whether you're organizing peer groups, keeping track of tutors, or connecting with professors, NUSContacts centralizes the organization of contacts.

+Our platform combines the simplicity of a Command Line Interface (CLI) with an intuitive Graphical User Interface (GUI), providing users with the best of both worlds.
 If you can type fast, NUSContacts can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}